 - Requires coding knowledge

 v0’s free plan comes with $5 of credits, which will go fast.
-The paid plans start at Premium, for $20 per month, followed by Teams, for $30 per month.
-The paid plans will support a 5x higher attachment size limit, Figma importing, and access to the platform’s API.
+The paid plans start at Premium, for $20 per month, followed by Team, for $30 per month.
+The paid plans will support a five times higher attachment size limit, Figma importing, and access to the platform’s API.

-One downside?
 Some users have complained about the credit limits on paid plans.
-Premium only comes with $20 of included monthly credits, and you’ll need to pay for more once you run out, which only takes some power users a single day.
+Premium only comes with $20 of included monthly credits.
+You’ll need to pay for more once you run out, and some power users will in a single day.

 - Premium: $20 per month